oasis-tcs/odata-specs/odata-protocol/8 Header Fields.md

 As defined in [RFC9110](#rfc9110), a client MAY include an `If-Match` header in a request to `GET`, `POST`, `PUT`, `PATCH` or `DELETE`.
-The value of the `If-Match` request header MUST be an ETag value previously retrieved for the resource, or `*` to match any value.
+The value of the `If-Match` request header MUST be an ETag value previously retrieved for the resource, or `*`.

 If an operation on an existing resource requires an ETag, (see term [`Core.OptimisticConcurrency`]($$$OData-VocCore$$$#OptimisticConcurrency) in